opentensor/developer-docs/docs/bittensor-rel-notes.md

 ---
-title: "Mainchain Release Notes"
+title: "Bittensor Release Notes"
 ---

-# Mainchain Release Notes
+# Bittensor Release Notes

 The following are the release notes for the Bittensor software: